borovinskiy/oEmbedder/README.md

 oEmbedder
 =========

-Modules for embed Drupal content into Joomla! with code like {{ http://example.com/node/123 }}
+Modules for embed Drupal content into Joomla! and Wordpress with code like {{ http://example.com/node/123 }}

 ### Example